About Us

 Petition to Join

-Interested organizations may join upon request, with steering committee approval.
+Interested organizations may join upon request with steering committee approval.
 If your group shares our vision and will contribute time, expertise, funding or other resources to improve farms and fish habitat, contact Fishers & Farmers Partnership coordinator, Heidi Keuler.

 Affiliation

-Fishers & Farmers Partnership is a member of the National Fish Habitat Partnership.
-This partnership has a mission to protect, restore and enhance aquatic communities in the United States through partnerships that foster fish habitat conservation and improve life for people.
-In the Midwest, we are aligned with four other Midwest Fish Habitat Partnerships: Trout Unlimited – Driftless Area Restoration Effort; Midwest Glacial Lakes Fish Habitat PartnershipOhio River Basin Fish Habitat PartnershipGreat Lakes Basin Fish Habitat Partnership.
+Fishers & Farmers Partnership is a member of the National Fish Habitat Partnership whose mission is to protect, restore and enhance aquatic communities in the United States through partnerships that foster fish habitat conservation and improve life for people.
+In the Midwest, we are aligned with four other Midwest Fish Habitat Partnerships: Trout Unlimited – Driftless Area Restoration EffortMidwest Glacial Lakes Fish Habitat PartnershipOhio River Basin Fish Habitat PartnershipGreat Lakes Basin Fish Habitat Partnership.